omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 Plug the Bonnet's slanted GPIO socket into the Raspberry Pi 400's (aka 'Pi') GPIO pins such that the ePaper's display is facing the keyboard user.

 Your components should be connected like shown in the photo.
 Unlike the photo, your ePaper should currently be a blank white.
-The photo is showing my Programmer handle OmgItsKuei by running a script that draws a black rectangle and writing in white over the rectangle.
+The photo is showing my Programmer handle OmgItsKuei by running the script ```epaper_omgitskuei_test.py``` in ```RPiDev\RPi400\Cyberdeck_Stats_Monitor\python\references```.
+The script draws a black rectangle and writing in white over the rectangle.
 This script was used to practice using the Waveshare ePaper python library.
+You can use run it to test your ePaper display.
 ![guidepic1](https://github.com/omgitskuei/RPiDev/blob/main/RPi400/Cyberdeck_Stats_Monitor/pic/photos/guidepic1.JPG?raw=false "Guide, Step 1")
   </p>
 </details>